Seesaw-7/stuff/python_notes.md

         current = None
 ```

+## Binary Tree General

+an outer value is readable from inner scope, but not writable
+if you need to revise it, state it as nonlocal

 ### 138 Copy List with Random Pointer

 - instances of class can be used as dictionary keys, cuz they are memory addresses.